 There have been some good attempts to shore up these foundations in religion’s absence, and our more prominent secularists have, when pressed, called them into service.
 In Cape Cod this summer I had the opportunity to meet Steven Pinker, and during a very brief chat pressed him about this.
 Does he find it difficult, I asked, to place all of our moral “oughts” on any sort of solid ground, when they are revealed, it seems, to be not intrinsically good in any way, but merely adaptive?

 Dr. Pinker replied that in his view the best foundation for our morality may be found in the symmetry-based moral philosophies of people like Immanuel Kant and John Rawls: the idea, in essence, that an optimal moral system is one that a person would choose if he did not know in advance what his position in the system would be.
 This is maximally egalitarian from an objective viewpoint, and has the advantage also of beng in nice correspondence with our central moral intuitions of altruism and fairness, as summed up in the Golden Rule — which in turn are presumably the result, in the modern view, of adaptation through natural selection.
-In other words, then, such moral philosophies not only “feel” right, but are also maximally adaptive — though that is surely no coincidence.
+[Even Rawlsian solutions have their problems, though, as I’ve noted elsewhere. -MP, March ’15]

 If we continue to drill relentlessly downward, however, left unanswered is the question of why it is in any way intrinsically good to maximize fairness, or to adopt symmetrical moral systems.
 This is inevitable, as we are still in the impossible position of wanting an “ought” from Nature’s “is”.
 It can’t be done, and smart people know it — and like it or not, such knowledge can be, as I said above, corrosive.
 This is why Daniel Dennett called Darwin’s great insight a “dangerous idea”.
 It is.